cksystemsteaching/CS4All/index.md

 1. Compilation: How can software create the *semantics* or *meaning* of any high-level programming language including the language in which that software is written?
 2. Emulation: How can software imitate the *semantics* of low-level machine code, that is, the *behavior* of any computer including the one it runs on?
-3. Virtualization: How can software create a *virtual*, that is, *indistinguishable* version of any computer including the one it runs on?
+3. Virtualization: How can software create a *virtual* version of any computer, *indistinguishable* from the original, including the one it runs on?

 ## Why?